Skip to main content

 Do you need a license in Nevada?

 Applied structural drying is a technical skill set and is generally not separately licensed in Nevada.
 However, the broader restoration or reconstruction work it supports may fall under Nevada State Contractors Board requirements depending on scope.
 Always confirm current state and local rules before performing paid restoration work.
-Your NISCR ASD certificate is a professional credential demonstrating drying expertise, not a government license.
+Your NISCR SDY certificate is a professional credential demonstrating drying expertise, not a government license.

 A NISCR Certificate of Completion confirms completion of NISCR training and examination.
 It is a professional credential, not a government license.
 Where local law requires a license to perform a service, the technician is responsible for obtaining it.
+Licensing rules change and vary by city and county.
+Always confirm current requirements with your state licensing board before performing work.

 Local demand